okarimo17/2048-PWA-Game/README.md

-# 2048K Game Clone With ReactJS:
+﻿# 2048K Game Clone With ReactJS:
 Hello githubers in this repository I will Share with you a clone version of the 2048 Game with ReactJS .
 That Game can be installed on all OS .
 This project was bootstrapped with

 # Project Info :
-Everything in this was made from scratch , Specially the algorithm :
+Everything in this game was made from scratch , Specially the algorithm :
 - Algorithm : It took some time to get a better version of the algorithm, I have maked the algorithm recursivly to get better Performance and to minimize time complexity as much i can , in addition the algorithm can work with different board sizes not just 4x4 .
 - Game First Were made by html/css/js But i have decided to bootstrap it with ReactJS  [Create React App](https://github.com/facebook/create-react-app) .
 - I have used [Framer Motion](https://www.npmjs.com/package/framer-motion) Motion Framer to Animate the game Tiles to be exact .